Accreditation FAQ for Students

 Yes, City College remains open and accredited.
-We invite you to apply and enroll in a class for the fall semester.
+We invite you to apply and enroll in a class.

 City College transferable units will transfer and are accepted by colleges and universities as recognized units from an accredited institution.

-Q: Am I still eligible for financial aid?
+Q: Are CCSF students still eligible for financial aid?

 Yes.
 The college remains open and accredited.
 Transferable units will transfer, degrees and certificates will be recognized as awarded from an accredited institution, and students eligible for financial aid, will still receive that aid.

 A: The Accrediting Commission for Community and Junior Colleges (ACCJC) accredits associate degree granting institutions in the Western region of the U.S. ACCJC operates under the corporate entity the Western Association of Schools and Colleges (WASC).
 The ACCJC is one of seven regional accrediting commissions.
 The ACCJC is authorized to operate by the U.S. Department of Education through the Higher Education Opportunity Act of 2008.